Pochonia

 Pochonia is a genus of fungi within the order Hypocreales and is described as anamorphic Metacordyceps; eight species are described.
 Previously placed in the genus Verticillium, these fungi are known to be pathogenic to nematodes and are being developed and commercialized as biological pesticides.

 The genus name of Pochonia is in honour of Jacques Pochon (1907-1978), who was a French doctor and microbiologist from the Pasteur Institute.

+Pochonia has been seen to contain ketamine.

 The genus was circumscribed by Augusto Chaves Batista and Ozório José de Menezes Fonseca in Publ.
 Inst.
 Micol.
 Univ.
 Recife vol.462 on page 4 in 1965.

 Species

 The IndexFungorum records the following species;